ricardotwumasi/burnout-trauma-surgeon/README.md

-## Burnout in Trauma Surgery: A Systematic Review and Meta-Analysis
+## Burnout in Trauma Surgeons: A Systematic Review and Meta-Analysis

 This repository contains the data and R code for reproducing the meta-analysis of burnout prevalence among trauma surgeons, including comparative analyses with other surgical specialities.